Why does the Corps charge day use fees?

 Where can I purchase an annual pass?

 Annual passes may be purchased at day use/campground areas having a staffed collection station and at the Visitor Assistance Center.
-Annual passes will not be sold in honor vaults.
+Annual passes will be sold at electronic fee machines.

 What about campers?